docker/docs/cloud/aci-integration.md

 ## Running Compose applications

-You can also deploy and manage multi-container applications defined in Compose files to ACI using the `docker compose` command.
+You can also deploy and manage multi-container applications defined in Compose files to ACI using the `docker-compose` command.
 All containers in the same Compose application are started in the same container group.
 Service discovery between the containers works using the service name specified in the Compose file.
 Name resolution between containers is achieved by writing service names in the `/etc/hosts` file that is shared automatically by all containers in the container group.

 Also see the [full list of compose features supported by ACI](aci-compose-features.md).

 1. Ensure you are using your ACI context.
 You can do this either by specifying the `--context myacicontext` flag or by setting the default context using the command `docker context use myacicontext`.

-2. Run `docker compose up` and `docker compose down` to start and then stop a full Compose application.
+2. Run `docker-compose up` and `docker-compose down` to start and then stop a full Compose application.

-  By default, `docker compose up` uses the `docker-compose.yaml` file in the current folder.
+By default, `docker-compose up` uses the `docker-compose.yaml` file in the current folder.
 You can specify the working directory using the --workdir flag or specify the Compose file directly using the `--file` flag.

 You can also specify a name for the Compose application using the `--project-name` flag during deployment.
 If no name is specified, a name will be derived from the working directory.

 Containers started as part of Compose applications will be displayed along with single containers when using `docker ps`.
 Their container ID will be of the format: `<COMPOSE-PROJECT>_<SERVICE>`.
 These containers cannot be stopped, started, or removed independently since they are all part of the same ACI container group.
 You can view each container's logs with `docker logs`.
-You can list deployed Compose applications with `docker compose ls`.
+You can list deployed Compose applications with `docker-compose ls`.
 This will list only compose applications, not single containers started with `docker run`.
-You can remove a Compose application with `docker compose down`.
+You can remove a Compose application with `docker-compose down`.

 > **Note**
 >